Legal Data by

 Date of Violation

 Location of Violation

 Government Departments Involved in the Conflict:

 Uttar Pradesh Rajya Vidut Uthpadan Nigam Ltd

-Other Parties Involved in the Conflict:
+PSUs Involved in the Conflict:

 Corporate Parties Involved in the Conflict: